 Each travel picture book has beautiful illustrations, capturing a range of scenes from the destinations as well as plenty of fun facts for the young inspired traveller.
 The series is available for 18 different destinations including, Paris, Venice, London, New York and Rome.

 The Travel Book takes children through every country on the planet.
 Every country has its own full page, where information is provided such as the country’s landscapes, wildlife, landmarks, language, people as well as random fun facts.

-There are two version of this kids world travel guide.
-The older version , has 212 pages and in addition to beautiful photographs it has lots of fun illustrations designed for younger children.
-The newer verison has 448 page and only features photographs and is designed to appeal to the older child.
+There are two versions of this kids world travel guide.
+The older version has 212 pages and in addition to beautiful photographs, it has lots of fun illustrations designed for younger children.
+The newer version has 448 pages and only features photographs and is designed to appeal to the older child.

 With general information on every single country in the world, this is such a great book for a child who loves to travel.

 City Trails is kind of like the traditional Lonely Planet guides, but for kids.
 Designed for primary school aged children, these travel guides provide children with a range of information about a particular destination.

 The books take children on a trip around the city – hence the name of the book City Trails.
 Each kids travel guide lists out a range of attractions and places of interest within the city and what children can expect to see and do there.